brennerm/uptimerobot-operator/README.md

 This operator automatically creates uptime monitors at [UptimeRobot](https://uptimerobot.com) for your Kubernetes Ingress resources.
 This allows you to easily integrate uptime monitoring of your services into your Kubernetes deployments.

 > :warning: **This project is in an very early phase.
 Do not use it in a productive environment and expect to miss a lot of features.
 Feel free to create issues for things you would like to see though.**
+> **Additionally I'm not able to test pro plan features, e.g. like Hearbeat monitors as I don't have a pro account.
+They are implemented according to UptimeRobot's documentation but don't expect them to work.**

 ## Usage